 On clicking save you’ll be taken through to the Report Builder where you’ll notice that the standard core sections for that report type have been auto inserted.
 For example, here’s what the Report Builder initially looks like for a suitability report.

 However, irrespective of the report type selected, you will still need to add other sections from the Available Sections drop down to reflect the advice you're providing.
 For example, if you were recommending a pension switch you would at this stage need to add the:

 - Review of Your Existing Pensions;

 - Recommended Investment Strategy sections.

-However, figuring out which sections you need to add for different advice scenarios is really pretty straight forward and logical.
+However, figuring out which sections you need to add for different advice scenarios is really straight forward and logical.
 Provided you remember the following general premise you’ll never go too far wrong.